alextarz/shingle-compare/README.md

-# shingle-compare
-Shingle Text Compare on PHP
+# Shingle Text Compare on PHP